Siphanta acuta

 Siphanta acuta is a species of planthopper in the family Flatidae; this species is native to Australia, but is now found in various other parts of the world.
 About 10 mm long, they resemble small leaves and are generally found in trees.
-Its common names are Green Planthopper (in Australia and New Zealand) and Torpedo Bug (in Hawaii).
+Its common names are the green planthopper or leaf bug (in Australia and New Zealand), and the torpedo bug (in Hawaii).

 Description

 Adult Siphanta acuta are large-winged (as are other members of the family Flatidae) and bright green.
 Their wings are triangular, sharply pointed at the tip, and sit held like a steep roof.
 Their wings project behind the end of their abdomen and almost reach the ground.
-Most of their body is concealed; a pointed head and distal segments of front and middle legs (sometimes tarsus of hind legs) are visible.
+Most of their body is concealed.
+A pointed head and distal segments of front and middle legs (sometimes tarsus of hind legs) are visible.

 The body length of mature green planthoppers is around 9.3 mm.
-They have two pairs of wings, three pairs of legs, one pair of antennae, and compound eyes on either side of their head; they have piercing/sucking mouthparts and females have an ovipositor at the end of the abdomen.
+They have two pairs of wings, three pairs of legs, one pair of antennae, and compound eyes on either side of their head.
+They have piercing/sucking mouthparts and females have an ovipositor at the end of the abdomen.

 Nymphs of Siphanta acuta are white with a pair of waxy filaments either side of the sixth abdominal segment, with two long tufts at the tip of the abdomen.
 Their form is like that of the mature form, with a rostrum to feed from, three pairs of legs, and a pair of antennae.